 Evening primrose oil can also positively influence a woman’s cervical mucus, making it thinner and more plentiful.
 Ideal cervical mucus will be the consistency of raw egg white: thin and sticky.
 This cervical mucus helps to keep the sperm safe and move them into the cervix in order to fertilize the egg.

 If a woman is not trying to conceive, she can still experience the hormonal benefits of evening primrose oil to help with negative symptoms of pre-menstrual syndrome and menstruation.
 In that case, she can take evening primrose oil throughout her entire cycle to help maintain hormone balance and uterine health.

 As with many other hormonal supplements, it may take one or two months in order to feel the desired effect.
 It is recommended that women take 1500 – 3000 mg daily.
-Women who are trying to conceive should ensure to find other sources of omega fatty acids after ovulation, since it is not advised to continue to take the evening primrose oil.
+It is recommended that you take the EPO from the first day of your period until you ovulate (for about 14 days) if you are trying to get pregnant.
+After you ovulate, you can take Flaxseed oil or other sources of omega fatty acids.

 DON’T Take EPO If You Take These Classes of Medications